-- Turn ignition key (F) to "STOP" position and remove key.
-Always remove key when leaving tractor to prevent unauthorized use. - Never use the choke to stop the engine.
+Turn ignition key (F) to "STOP" position and remove key.
+Always remove key when leaving tractor to prevent unauthorized use.

 IMPORTANT: LEAVING THE IGNITION SWITCH IN ANY POSITION OTHER THAN "STOP" WILL CAUSE THE BATTERY TO BE DISCHARGED, (DEAD).

 NOTE: Under certain conditions when tractor is standing idle with the engine running, hot engine exhaust gases may cause "browning" of grass.
 To eliminate this possibility, always stop engine when stopping tractor on grass areas.